Frequently Asked Questions

 We are conveniently located at 1113 South Magnolia Drive, Tallahassee, FL 32301, between the historic Myers Park and Indianhead Acres neighborhoods, about 1 mile from Downtown, 2 miles from FSU and FAMU, 3 miles from Midtown, and 6 miles from the Market District.

 We maintain a flexible schedule based on client needs and therapist availability.
 In addition to traditional hours, we offer early morning, late evening, and weekend appointments.

 Please CONTACT US to schedule an appointment if you would like to receive services.

-We offer a free 30-minute consultation, in-person or by phone, if you are interested in speaking with a therapist before starting services to see if therapy is right for you.
+We offer a free 30-minute consultation, in-person, via video chat, or by phone, if you are interested in speaking with a therapist before starting services to see if therapy is right for you.

 We understand that our clients sometimes need to cancel their appointments.
 If you need to cancel or reschedule your appointment, please call us as soon as possible.

 We require 24-hours’ notice for cancellation or rescheduling of sessions.
 We charge a $75 late-cancellation fee for sessions missed with less than 24 hours notice, as well as a $75 no-show fee for missed sessions with no notice given, in most circumstances.

 Fees charged vary depending on services provided.

 Our 60-minute regular session fee is $150.
 If you cannot afford our regular session fee and the cost is a barrier to you receiving therapy, please contact us to discuss available reduced fee options.